qgis/QGIS-Website/content/project/visual-changelogs/visualchangelog340/index.md

 ![](images/entries/73a7b62e6c22c27056a35c9d827f8ac3955f7b57.png)

-This feature was funded by Middle Third Geological
+This feature was funded by [Middle Third Geological](https://www.linkedin.com/in/deryk-forster-44a415104/?original_referer=https%3A%2F%2Fwww%2Egoogle%2Ecom%2F&originalSubdomain=au)

-This feature was developed by [Nyall Dawson](https://github.com/nyalldawson)
+This feature was developed by [Nyall Dawson (North Road)](https://north-road.com)

 ## Annotations

 ### Feature: Auto upgrade SVG and text annotations to annotation layer items on project load

+We improved the workflow for those projects with older annotation items.
+In previous QGIS versions, older annotation items (text, html, svg and form) had not been ported over to the new framework therefore impacting workflows.
+In 3.40, we have targeted the higher priority items, text and svg, so now the framework has been updated and the missing functionality has been added.
-In line with [QEP\#269](https://github.com/qgis/QGIS-Enhancement-Proposals/issues/269), any of the old SVG and text annotations will automatically be converted to the newer picture and rectangular text annotation item types when loading an old project.
+Now, when loading old projects, any of the old SVG and text annotations will automatically be converted (silently) to the newer picture and rectangular text annotation item types.

-Actions for creating new SVG and text annotations using the old annotation framework will be removed, requiring users to use the corresponding annotation items instead.
+- Various bugs were fixed along the way and these additional functions were added:
+- Callouts for annotations including text at point, rectangular text and picture annotations.
+- Marker symbol to be drawn as part of the “balloon” callout style
+- Associated “visibility layer” for annotations
+- Rich text editor widget to allow for interactive creation of html contant for text at point and rectangular text
+- UI clean-up

+This feature was funded by [QGIS Grant Programme 2024](https://github.com/qgis/PSC/issues/60)

-This feature was developed by [Nyall Dawson](https://github.com/nyalldawson)
+This feature was developed by [Nyall Dawson (North Road)](https://north-road.com)

 ### Feature: Add support for callouts to point text, rect text and picture items